M-Hassan-Raza/go-balancer/README.md

 ## Overview

 This project demonstrates how to create a production-ready HTTP load balancer with minimal code, leveraging Go's powerful standard library.
-It consists of two main components:
+It consists of three main components:

 1. **Load Balancer** - Distributes incoming HTTP requests across multiple backend servers using a round-robin algorithm while performing health checks.

 2. **Backend Server** - Handles HTTP requests and provides health endpoints for monitoring.

+3. **Admin Dashboard** - Provides real-time monitoring and control of the entire system.

 ## Features